 I found online that Dave Wondrich found an older printing of it from the 1909 Drinks – How to mix and serve by Paul Lowe.
-I did my best to look that one up but I couldn’t personally find it anywhere.
-I found a picture of the books cover but not the recipe and copies of it sell for around 300 clams.
-So I’m not buying that just to verify this short entry.
+I did my best to look that one up, but I couldn’t personally find it anywhere.
+I found a picture of the book’s cover but not the recipe, and copies sell for around 300 clams.
+So I’m not buying that to verify this short entry.

-Similar to the Rose cocktail common variations of the Clover Club use grenadine or currant syrup instead of Raspberry, but Raspberry is the preferred choice.
-Actually no one really knows what the original Clover Club’s version of its house drink was.
-We just have a few old pretty good guess.
-The recipe I have listed is my best guess at smashing together some of the old guesses, while keeping with how other old drinks similar to the clover club were made.
+Like the Rose cocktail, common variations of the Clover Club use grenadine or currant syrup instead of Raspberry, but Raspberry is the preferred choice.
+No one knows what the original Clover Club’s version of its house drink was.
+We have a few old, pretty good guesses.
+The recipe I have listed is my best guess at smashing together some of the old guesses while keeping with how other old drinks similar to the clover club were made.
 Another common way to make it is with 60 mls gin instead of 30 gin and 30 dry vermouth.
-As I get older I’m really starting to like dry vermouth more and more and slightly prefer the clover club with both, but when I was younger I hated dry vermouth and liked the straight gin one better.
-So really it’s up to what you prefer or have on hand, but both are valid ways to make it.
+As I get older, I’m starting to like dry vermouth more and more and slightly prefer the clover club with both; younger, but when I was, I wouldn’t say I liked dry vermouth and liked the straight gin one better.
+So really, it’s up to what you prefer or have on hand, but both are good ways to make it.